Banani-Rath/azure-devops-server-docs-pr/docs/admin/backup/config-backup-sched-plan.md

     ![The wizard confirms success](../_img/sched-backup-wiz-confirm.png)

 7. Once you've configured the scheduled backups, you can allow them to run as scheduled.

-You can also choose to take an immediate backup, which will back up your data right away while leaving your plan in place.
+    You can also take an immediate
+    backup, which will back up your data right away while leaving your plan in place.
 This is particularly recommended if your scheduled backups will not occur for a significant amount of time, or if you do not already have a recent backup available.

 > [!Note]
-> If another administrator chooses to take an immediate backup, that
+> For another administrator to take an immediate backup, that
 > administrator must also have Full Control on the location where the
 > backups are saved.